josephcuenco/lingoarcade/docs/PROJECT_DOCUMENTATION_V1.md

 ### One-sentence description

-LingoArcade is a web app that helps users learn foreign language vocabulary by turning their word decks into interactive study games and tracking their progress over time.
+LingoArcade is a web app that helps users learn foreign language vocabulary by turning user-created word decks into interactive study games and tracking their progress over time.

 ### Problem it solves